-If the legislation passed by Congress represented a milestone of sorts in articulating useful principles by which to review classified records, there were also shortcomings in the Act that we present here in order to guide future declassification efforts:
+If the legislation passed by Congress represented a milestone in articulating useful principles by which to review classified records, there were also shortcomings in the Act that we present here in order to guide future declassification efforts of controversial events:

-- the timetable laid out for us to accomplish our work was unreasonably optimistic and required us to play "catch up" before we started; - the provision that we could not hire those who were currently working for the government seemed unduly restrictive, and obliged us to undertake costly and time-consuming security checks for each of our employees (for whom security clearances were, of course, central to their work with classified documents); - there is uncertainty in the Act about the status of openings that will occur after expiration of the statute, and whether any further appeals by agencies might be permitted, and, if so, who would represent the interest of openness; - the sunset provision in our legislation undermined the careful review and disposition of records that the Congress sought.
-It created a burden in the disruptive manner in which staff left the Board in furtherance of job security for themselves and their families, and in the ways in which it created an opportunity for those not inclined to cooperate with us to try to wait us out.
-A more open-ended provision, in which the Board, supervised by its Congressional Oversight Committee and the Office of Management and Budget, would declare its progress, but not set a termination date until the successful completion of our mandate was about to be successfully realized, would seem a desirable outcome;
+- the timetable laid out for us to accomplish our work was overly optimistic and required us to play "catch up" even before we started; - the provision that we could not hire those who were currently working for the government seemed unduly restrictive, and obliged us to undertake costly and time-consuming security checks for each of our employees (for whom security clearances were, of course, central to their work with classified documents); - there is uncertainty in the Act about the status of openings that will occur after expiration of the statute, and whether any further appeals by agencies might be permitted, and, if so, who would represent the interest of openness; - the sunset provision in our legislation undermined the careful review and disposition of records that the Congress sought.
+We lost critical staff in the final phases of our activities because they had to seek job security for themselves and their families.

+Moreover, a government entity, such as the President's Foreign Intelligence Advisory Board (PFIAB), which was not inclined to cooperate with us, could simply try to wait us out.
+A more open-ended provision, in which the Board, supervised by its Congressional Oversight Committee and the Office of Management and Budget, would declare its progress, but not set a termination date until there was agreement that the successful completion of our mandate was about to be successfully realized, would seem a desirable outcome;

-If there were some mechanism, perhaps some type of preferred status in the Office of Personnel Management, by which staff might be assisted in their efforts to find other jobs, that, too, would be welcome.
-Anything that could facilitate the job security of staff working in term appointments obviously would assist their work by enabling them to stay more focused on the work at hand, not worrying over their future job security.
+■ if there were some mechanism, perhaps some type of preferred status in the Office of Personnel Management, by which staff might be assisted in their efforts to find other jobs, that, too, would be welcome.
+Anything that could facilitate the job security of staff working in term appointments obviously would enable them to stay focused on the work at hand, not worrying over their future job security.